 Some THC users say they do not see an increase in tolerance, yet others do, and tolerance is measurable in laboratory studies.
 Why is there a disconnect between science and experience?
 Since THC is typically smoked or vaped, people can vary their dose by inhaling more deeply or holding it in their lungs for different periods of time.
 There is also no standard potency of THC in marijuana, so people are getting different doses.
 Since THC tolerance develops more slowly than some other drugs, it is harder to notice and people are less likely to believe it has happened.
 Still, research supports tolerance increases when using.

 Memory

 The second brain change is in memory.
-There are several ways high-risk choices begin to affect our memory.
+There are several ways high-risk choices begin to affect our memory short-term memory impairment upcoming appointments.
+These types of memory problems can increase stress.

 Short-term Memory Impairment